SpacehuhnTech/WiFiDuck/.github/ISSUE_TEMPLATE/4--bug-report.md

 ---
 name: 4.
 Bug report
-about: I found a reproducable bug in the code
+about: I found a reproducible bug in the code
 title: "[Bug] "
 labels: bug
 assignees: ''